Kumuyi identifies forgiveness as panacea for peace, unity in the society

 “As evil and terrorising Saul was, David forgave him even when he had opportunity to kill him.
 The forgiveness David gave was not sufficient to take Saul to heaven.
 He needed forgiveness from God.

 “The forgiveness we give as human is not enough to take backsliders to heaven.
 Anybody who is not free from sin cannot set another person free.
 If you bind yourself with the chord of animosity you cannot pray for anything to happen.
-Lose that chord of hatred first then you will have the freedom and anything you say God will confirm it in heaven,” he said.
+Lose that chord of hatred first then you will have the freedom and anything you say God will confirm it in heaven.”

 Pastor Kumuyi noted that reason Christians bind on earth but those things the bind are not bound in heaven is because of sin that is binding such Christians .